Historic Structures

 Moved to current site: 1958

-This house is special due to the event that occurred on July 4, 1804.
-Nathaniel Hawthorne, the famed American novelist, was born here on that day to Elizabeth Clarke Manning and Nathaniel Hathorne.
-Hawthorne’s parents had grown up as neighbors and were married, much to the chagrin of his paternal grandparents.
-He was born, according to his older sister Elizabeth, “in the chamber over that little parlor into which we looked, in that house on Union St. It then belonged to my grandmother Hawthorne, who lived in one part of it.
-There we lived until 1808, when my father died, at Surinam.
+It was in the front chamber on the west side of the house that Nathaniel was born on July 4, 1804.
+His older sister Elizabeth recounted many years later to [Una] Hawthorne that her father was born “in the chamber over that little parlor into which we looked, in that house on Union St. It then belonged to my grandmother Hawthorne, who lived in one part of it.
+There was lived until 1808, when my father died, at Surinam.
 I remember very well that one morning my mother called my brother into her room, next to the one where we slept, and told him that his father was dead.”

 Year built: 1830